 Who we are

 At The Luecht Historical Collection, our aim is to present history factually and without opinion.
-Ideally, history is experienced by each individual in their own way—through a lens of fairness and with respect for historical accuracy.
+Ideally, our collection is experienced by each individual in their own way, through a lens of fairness and with respect for historical accuracy.

-For many years, The Luecht Historical Collection grew while housed in a location available only for private viewing.
+For many years, The Luecht Historical Collection grew while housed in a private location.
 Over time, we began inviting individuals, students, and groups to visit the collection.
-During this same period, there has been increasing frustration across our country with the lack of civility and the general decline in constructive collaboration.
+During that period, there was also increasing frustration across our country with the lack of civility and the general decline in constructive collaboration.

 We have also developed and led leadership programming, which is a central focus of TLHC, particularly for young people.

 In 2025, The Luecht Historical Collection was relocated to McHenry County College, where programming continues to grow.
-We hope this work advances our enduring goal: that we all strive for comprehensive solutions for the common good, while recognizing that every life on Earth holds equal value.
+We are watching this growth help advance our enduring goal: that we all strive for comprehensive solutions for the common good while recognizing that every life on this earth is of equal value.

 Mike Luecht, Founder

-Mike Luecht’s passion for history, education and philanthropy are the driving forces behind making the formerly private Luecht Historical Collection now available for students, community groups, researchers and lifelong learners of all stripes.
+Mike Luecht’s passion for history, education, and community is the driving force behind making The Luecht Historical Collection available to students, community groups, researchers, and others.

-But his greatest focus, he said, came from his family’s devotion to educational access initiatives, an example being scholarship and mentoring programs he and his wife, Judy, founded in Chicago and Joliet.
-Additionally, the Luechts were part of the Promise Program, which offered free tuition to McHenry County College (MCC) students during the global financial crisis in the late 2000’s.
-And it is in that vein, belief in access, that the Luecht Historical Collection now dwells at MCC.
+His greatest focus, however, has been education access initiatives.
+These have ranged from scholarship and mentoring programs he founded in Chicago and elsewhere to the Luechts being an integral part of the Promise Program, which offered free tuition to McHenry County College students during the global financial crisis in the late 2000’s.
+It is in that same spirit, a belief in access and opportunity, that The Luecht Historical Collection now resides at MCC.

 Luecht has been inducted into the Chicago Entrepreneurial Hall of Fame, is a requested speaker on leadership, and was a Fellow at Leadership Greater Chicago.